rhiever/reddit-analysis/README.md

 Preferably, use the <a href="http://www.enthought.com/products/epd_free.php" target="_blank">Enthought Python Distribution</a> (EPD) for an easy install.

-Next, you must install <a href="https://github.com/praw-dev/praw" target="_blank">PRAW</a> and any of its dependencies before you can use this script.
-This script uses PRAW to fetch data from reddit.
-Enter the following command into the terminal:
+Next, you can install this package.
+Enter the following command into the
+terminal:

-    easy_install praw
+    easy_install redditanalysis

 You may need to put `sudo` in front of the above command if your system requires root access.

-Note that this script currently only works on *nix machines.
-Windows users may use cygwin or similar *nix emulators.

-On Linux systems, this script also depends on the `words` package.
+If you want to install the lastest development version from github first clone the package and then run:

+    python setup.py install

 ## Files in this repository

-`word_freqs.py` scrapes a specific subreddit or redditor and prints out all of the commonly-used words for the past month.

-`common-words.txt` is a data file containing a list of words that should be considered common.
+`redditanalysis/common-words.txt` is a data file containing a list of words that should be considered common.
 Note that this list is not final and is constantly changing.

 `data_dumps/*.csv` are all of the word dumps we've added to the repo.
 Usually we only add the data dumps by request.